FakeNameSE/iFeel/README.md

 After installing Node:
 1. To install React-Native, run `npm install -g react-native-cli` in your terminal.
-2. To install Expo directly in your terminal, type `npm install -g expo-cli`.
+2. To install Expo, run `npm install -g expo-cli` in your terminal.

 \* *Having Expo also on your phone will help you run and test your app locally.
 Search "Expo Client" in the App Store or Google Play Store and download the app on your phone.* \*

-3. To install Firebase directly in your terminal, type `npm install firebase --save`.
+3. To install Firebase, run `npm install firebase --save` in your terminal.

 ## Deployment

 To run this app on a live system:
-1. Type `npm start` in your terminal.
+1. Run `npm start` in your terminal.
 2. Scan the QR code that pops up on your screen using your phone.
 3. Allow some time for the app to build and compile.